yongdd/deep-langevin-fts/README.md

   High-level interface for PyTorch
   https://www.pytorchlightning.ai/

 `Langevin FTS`, `PyTorch` and `PyTorch-lightning` should be installed in the same virtual environment.
 For instance, if you have installed `Langevin FTS` in virtual environment `envlfts`, install `PyTorch` and `PyTorch-lightning` after activating `envlfts` by following commands.
   `conda activate envlfts`
-  `conda install pip matplotlib pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch' `pip install pytorch-lightning`
+  `conda install pip matplotlib pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`
+  `pip install pytorch-lightning`

 # User Guide